Our Commissioners are appointed for a term of four years with the option of being extended for a further four years.

 Diana Johnson was called to the Bar in 1991.
-She has served as a local councillor, a Non-Executive Director in the NHS and was elected to Parliament for the constituency of Kingston upon Hull North in May 2005 - Hull’s first female MP.
-In Government Diana was a Government Whip and a Minister in the Department of Children, Schools and Families.
-Since 2010, Diana has had a number of Front Bench roles including Shadow Home Office Minister and as a Shadow Foreign and Commonwealth Office Minister.
-Since 2017, Diana has been a Member of the House of Commons Health and Social Care Select Committee.
-As co-chair of the All-Party Parliamentary Group on Haemophilia and Contaminated Blood Diana campaigned for the independent public inquiry into the NHS Contaminated Blood scandal.
-This was finally announced in July 2017.
+She served as a local councillor, a Non-Executive Director in the NHS and was elected to Parliament for the constituency of Kingston upon Hull North in May 2005 - Hull’s first female MP.
+Diana was a Government Whip and a Minister in the Department of Children, Schools and Families.
+Her Front Bench roles since 2010 include Shadow Home Office Minister and Shadow Foreign and Commonwealth Office Minister and since 2017 Diana has been a Member of the House of Commons Health and Social Care Select Committee.
+As co-chair of the All-Party Parliamentary Group on Haemophilia and Contaminated Blood, she campaigned for the independent public inquiry into the NHS Contaminated Blood scandal, announced in July 2017.
 Diana was named “Backbencher of the Year” in 2018 for her campaigning work.

 Philip was first elected Member of Parliament for the Ludlow Constituency in May 2005.
 He was appointed Assistant Whip in 2008 in opposition and in 2010 in the coalition government.
 He was appointed Parliamentary Under-Secretary of State in the Ministry of Defence in September 2012, and, following the General Election in May 2015, was promoted to Minister of State for Defence Procurement at the Ministry of Defence.
 Under Prime Minister Theresa May, Philip was appointed Minister of State for Health at the Department of Health in July 2016, and reappointed following the General Election on in June 2017 until January 2018.
 In February 2019, Philip joined Her Majesty’s Privy Council.